Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 };
 ```

-As you can see, the deciphering algorithm is implemented as the `fta` function that takes a single argument (the `s` value from earlier) and passes it through a series of transforms.
+As you can see, the deciphering algorithm is implemented as the `fta(...)` function that takes a single argument (the `s` value from earlier) and passes it through a series of transforms.
 The transforms themselves are defined as methods on the `hD` object located in the same scope:

 ```javascript
 // Prettified for readability